maiska/qubes-translation-utilz/md2rst/preparation/admin-api.rst

 The API should be implemented as a set of qrexec calls.
 This is to make it easy to set the policy using current mechanism.
- :doc:`View this table on a fullscreen page. </developer/services/admin-api-table>`

 .. list-table:: i